 Resources for outsourcing HR

-One of the best resources for outsourcing human resources services is by enlisting the aid of a PEO, or professional employer organization.
-According to NAPEO, the goal of a PEO is to provide small and midsize companies with outsourced HR services.
-NAPEO reports that organizations that choose a PEO have 10% to 14% less employee turnaround and are 50% less likely to go out of business.
-[Check out our picks for the best PEOs and best HR outsourcing services to learn more about what these companies offer.]
+One of the best resources for outsourcing human resources services is enlisting the aid of a PEO.
+The goal of a PEO is to provide small and midsize companies with outsourced HR services.
+NAPEO reports that organizations that choose a PEO have 10% to 14% less employee turnover and are 50% less likely to go out of business.